I get multiple emails and messages per day asking:

 “Steve, can’t you just TELL me what to do?
 I’m afraid of building a crappy workout.”

-Why we built THREE options for people like that:
+Why we built TWO options for people like that:

 1) If you are somebody who wants to know they are following a program that is tailor-made for their life, situation, and goals, check out our Online Coaching Program.